A Formalization of SQL with Nulls: Related work

-Chu et al.~\cite{Chu17} presented a new approach to formalizing and reasoning about SQL, called \HoTTSQL. \HoTTSQL uses homotopy type theory to formalise SQL with multiset semantics, correlated subqueries, and aggregation in Coq. \HoTTSQL is based on the intriguing insight (inspired by work on semring-valued database query semantics~\cite{Green07}) that we can define multisets as \emph{functions} mapping tuples to cardinalities.
+Chu et al.~\cite{Chu17} presented a new approach to formalizing and reasoning about SQL, called \HoTTSQL. \HoTTSQL uses homotopy type theory to formalize SQL with multiset semantics, correlated subqueries, and aggregation in Coq. \HoTTSQL is based on the intriguing insight (inspired by work on semiring-valued database query semantics~\cite{Green07}) that we can define multisets as \emph{functions} mapping tuples to cardinalities.
 They propose representing cardinalities using certain (finite) \emph{types} thanks to the univalence axiom; this means that Coq's strong support for reasoning about types can be brought to bear, dramatically simplifying many proofs of query equivalences.
 However, since \HoTTSQL does not consider nulls or three-valued logic, it validates query equivalences that become unsound in the presence of nulls.
 Unfortunately, it does not appear straightforward to extend the \HoTTSQL approach of conflating types with semiring annotations to handle SQL-style three-valued logic correctly.
-In addition the adequacy of \HoTTSQL's approach requires proof.
+In addition, the adequacy of \HoTTSQL's approach requires proof.
+It should also be noted that the univalence axiom used by homotopy type theory and Streicher's K axiom required to work with John Major equality, which we used in our formalization, are incompatible: this would make it challenging to merge the two efforts.

 Most recently, Benzaken and Contejean~\cite{Benzaken19} proposed a formal semantics for a subset of SQL (\SQLCoq) including all of the above-mentioned features: multiset semantics, nulls, grouping and aggregation.
 SQL has well-known idiosyncrasies arising from interactions among these features: for example, the two queries \begin{sql} SELECT COUNT(field) FROM T SELECT COUNT(*) FROM T \end{sql} are not equivalent.
 The first one counts the number of \emph{non-null} \verb|field| values in $T$, while the second counts the number of rows, ignoring their (possibly null) values.
 These two queries \emph{are} provably equivalent in the \HoTTSQL semantics, but are correctly handled by \SQLCoq.
-Moreover, Benzaken and Contejean highlight the complexity of SQL's treatment of grouping and aggregation for \emph{nested subqueries}, propose a semantics for such queries, and prove correctness of translations from \SQLCoq to a multiset-valued relational algebra \SQLAlg.
-Their work focuses on bag semantics and uses a Coq library for finite bags, and treats duplicate elimination as a special case of grouping.